SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 ### API changes

+#### **6.3**

+* API is now enriched with `MethodMatchers`.
+You can use it to identify a method with given a Type, Name and Parameters.
+We realized that MethodMatchers is a really convenient way of writing new rules, it will hopefully ease the addition of rules in custom plugins, without having to rewrite the logic.
+We are heavily using it in the different [checks](https://github.com/SonarSource/sonar-java/tree/master/java-checks/src/main/java/org/sonar/java/checks), plenty of examples can be found there.

 #### **6.1**

 * The `ExpressionTree` interface, from the AST API, is now enriched by two new methods `Optional<Object> asConstant()` and `<T> Optional<T> asConstant(Class<T> type)`.
 These methods let you try to retrieve the equivalent constant value of an expression (from a variable, for instance).
 An example of usage would be: